 Ekrin B37 normally costs $229 but with MGA20 coupon you can get it here for $183.99 which is 20% less.
 That also means that it’s 40% cheaper than Theragun Prime.

-Addsfit has been on the massage gun market for a few years now and has gained a good reputation with their nice devices.
-Their most popular model is the Pro Max and we’re convinced it’s a suitable Theragun Prime alternative.
+Opove has been on the massage gun market for a few years now and has gained a good reputation with their nice devices.
+Their popular model has been the M3 Pro, and we’re convinced the latest version is a suitable Theragun Prime alternative.

-It doesn’t have quite the mettle like our number 1 choice (Ekrin B37), but it’s cheaper and perhaps slightly better than Theragun Prime.
+It doesn’t have quite the mettle like our number 1 choice (Ekrin B37), but it’s cheaper and perhaps slightly better than Theragun Prime in some aspects.

-It has a better percussion range of 1700-3000rpm.
-It however, has 9 speed gears to go with the percussions.
-We think 9 speeds is a bit too much for our liking.
-5 speeds is enough or 7 if you have to.
+It has a better percussion range of 1300-2600rpm.
+It also has 5 speed gears to go with the percussions.

 Summary – Specs Compared